themetalfleece/neogma/documentation/md/docs/Getting-Started.md

         url: 'bolt://localhost:7687',
         username: 'neo4j',
         password: 'password',
+        /* --> (optional) the database to be used by default for sessions */
+        database: 'myDb',
     },
     {
         /* --> (optional) logs every query that Neogma runs, using the given function */